Alejandra Rios Perez, PSYDEH Field Program Lead

 - Offer emotional support with our first women-led field corps

 Looking To 2022 Fieldwork: economic & technology tools

 PSYDEH leaders like Alejandra Rios Pérez (pictured here) recently launched our most-ambitious programming ever, a three-pillar response to the effects of inequality, COVID-19, and climate change:

 - Cuando Amanece mutual aid programming

 - Sierra Madre programming to organize women entrepreneurs into a network of cooperatives

 - Tech For All linking satellite wifi, cloud tools, low-tech hardware, and solar energy into day-to-day programming work

 2021-2022 Back-office Success: storytelling & resource diversification

 With multiple crises and the government's cut of all funding, many Mexican nonprofits are closing their doors.
 To thrive not just survive when pursuing programming goals, PSYDEH's small, but mighty office team weaves a more powerful story of PSYDEH's perseverance, solidarity, and empowerment, including through a new logo and our five value propositions.
-You helped us to fully fund this GlobalGiving campaign while we doubled down on our resource diversification strategy with a heavy focus on multi-year support.
+You helped us to fully fund one of our GlobalGiving campaigns while we doubled down on our resource diversification strategy with a heavy focus on multi-year support.
 Examples of success include: